 Likewise, China is also at risk of running out of water due to poor water management.
 Each year, total renewable water resources per inhabitant is estimated at about 2,018 cubic metres, which is 75% less than the global average, according to the World Bank.

 Contaminated and unsafe water is another contributing factor of water shortages.
 Water pollution already kills more people each year than war and all other forms of violence combined.
 As we only have less than 1% of the Earth’s freshwater accessible to us, human activity is actively threatening our own water resources.
 Water pollution can come from a number of sources, including sewage and wastewater – more than 80% of the world’s wastewater flows back into the environment without being treated, and agricultural and industrial runoff, where pesticides and toxic chemicals leach into the groundwater and nearby freshwater systems.
 Consequently, precious water resources get contaminated, resulting in less freshwater and drinking water available.

-You might also like: Countries with Water Scarcity Right Now
+You might also like: 4 Countries with Water Scarcity in 2022

 Effects of Water Shortage